daddinuz/watchdog/deps/Chain/README.md

 # Chain

-Inspired by Colt Stack and XorList but lighter weight and without dependencies.
+Light weight container between a Stack and a XorList.